zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 ![IMG](./res/bospbft.png)

 Through observation of the existing EOS main network, the network delay between the global nodes is mostly within 1 second.
 According to the consensus algorithm of BOS PBFT, 3 seconds to achieved unchangeable in most scenarios (pre-prepare, prepare, commit).
 Shortening the trusted time of a transaction from minutes to seconds will allow many scenarios to be implemented on the BOS chain.

+# Interchain Communication

+In the EOSIO technology white paper, interchain communication is used as a solution for high-concurrency and to construct flow channels between multiple chains.
+The overall ecological carrying capacity of EOSIO is increased by horizontal expansion.
+The essential issue of cross-chain communication is to justify the credibility of transactions between various chains.
+Heterogeneous blockchain systems (such as EOS, ETH) have great differences in block generation speed, internal data structure, and consensus mechanism.
+Therefore, the implementation of heterogeneous decentralized cross-chain is relatively difficult.
+It is more practical to verify transactions between different chains based on EOSIO.

+The basis for decentralized cross-chain communication is Light Weight Client and SPV/Simple Payment Verification.
+The Light Weight Client is a chain consisting of block heads, excluding the block bodies, so the Light Weight Client only takes up very little space. the SPV technology uses the merkle path to prove whether a transaction exists in a certain block.

+The advantages of BOSCore cross-chain scheme are as follows:
+1. Completely Decentration.
+The Light Weight Client is implemented in the smart contract.
+When the correct starting block information is initialized, the contract can fully verify the validity of all subsequent blocks without relying on the trust of the relay or contract external information.
+2. Light Weight.
+The Light Weight Client does not need to continuously synchronize all the block heads of the original chain, and only needs to synchronize a part of the segment of the blockchain to obtain a trusted block for verifying the transaction.
+3. Fast Cross-chain Transactions.
+A cross-chain transaction takes less than 3 minutes from the generation to the conduction of corresponding transaction on the target chain.
+4. Parallel Cross-chain Transactions.
+Different cross-chain transactions do not affect each other and can be executed in parallel, thus supporting a large number of concurrent transactions.
+5. Safe.
+Due to the producer signature verification and strict logic check, the correctness of the Light Weight Client itself can be guaranteed and it cannot be maliciously attacked, so the authenticity of the transaction can be verified safely.

+BOS provides a redemption channel with the EOS main chain based on the IBC scheme.
+EOS can be easily circulated between the BOS side chain and the EOS main chain, including other high-quality digital certificates on the EOS; similarly, BOS will advance to establish circulation channels with other EOSIO-based sidechains.
+And the entire EOSIO ecosystem begins to move into an ecological network.
+BOS will serve as a core circulation link to accelerate the development and evolution of the entire EOSIO ecosystem.

 # Pegged Coin